 Claimed credentials of candidates must be verified by either the department, the chair of the search committtee, or the appropriate Dean's office prior to the final offer of employment to the candidate.

-Once recruitment has occurred and a successful candidate identified, upon completion of the final paperwork with the Office of Affirmative Action (form III), and assurances from the Office of Human Resources that the line to be used is approved, an offer letter should be sent from the Dean of the school on behalf of the President per the Human Resources' offer letter templates.
+Once recruitment has occurred and a successful candidate identified, upon completion of the final paperwork with the Affirmative Action (form III), and assurances from the Office of Human Resources that the line to be used is approved, an offer letter should be sent from the Dean of the school on behalf of the President per the Human Resources' offer letter templates.
 Sample offer letters are provided to departments by the Human Resources Office to ensure that they meet contractual and state policy requirements.
-The offer letter should include the following attachments: An oath of office card, an acknowledgement card, a reprint of the Policies of the Board of Trustees and reference to where the UUP Agreement may be accessed for review.
+The offer letter, sent by the Dean on behalf of the President, should include the following attachments: An oath of office card, an acknowledgement card, a reprint of the Policies of the Board of Trustees and reference to where the UUP Agreement may be accessed for review.
 Copies of the Agreement will be provided to the new faculty person upon arrival to the University by the local UUP chapter.
 The terms and conditions of employment as outlined in the offer letter are critical to both the employee and the University.

 To accept the offer, the prospective employee must sign and date the acceptance on the copy of the offer letter and return it to the designated person in either the department or deans office, along with signed paperwork.
 It is critical that the prospective employee also understand the need to complete required paperwork in the Office of Human Resources within their first few days at the University, including tax forms and an I-9 form.
 An I-9 form is federally required and confirms an individual's employment eligibility and identity.
 It must be filed within the first three days of employment or the person cannot be placed on the Universitys payroll.

-Once the individual has accepted the offer, the appropriate HR smart form must be completed and routed to Human Resources.
-That Smart Form is then received by the HR office and processed into the Oracle HR system, the SUNY HRMS system and other required systems.
+Once the individual has accepted the offer, the appropriate HR form must be completed and routed to Human Resources.
+That HR Form is then received by the HR office and processed into the SUNY system and other required systems.
 Additional documents that should accompany new appointments include a copy of the faculty persons vita and other supportive documentation as deemed relevant.

-¨ The employee should seek assistance in the Human Resources Office regarding what required paperwork must be completed, including tax forms, a new I-9 form, etc. Also, he/she should seek information from Human Resources regarding whether or not prior earned accruals will continue in place or not and regarding benefits issues such as retirement, etc.
+The employee should seek assistance in the Human Resources Office regarding what required paperwork must be completed, including tax forms, a new I-9 form, etc. A person who is being reappointed to a faculty appointment should seek information regarding accruals earned when they were employed previously.
+The Office of Human Resources can notify the person whether their accruals will continue from when they were previously employed with the University.
+Human Resources can also inform the person about their accruals as they relate to benefits such as retirement.